muhammadyaseen/gcp-ml-engg-path/feature-engineering.md

 - `BUCKETIZE` is a preprocessing function that creates buckets or bins.
 - That is, it bucketizes a continuous numerical feature into a string feature with bucket names as the value.

-When the TRANSFORM clause is used, user specifiedtransforms during training will be automatically applied during model serving, prediction, evaluation, et cetera.
+- When the `TRANSFORM` clause is used, user specified transforms during training will be automatically applied during model serving, prediction, evaluation, et cetera.

 ## 03.07 - Advance Feature Engg. in BQML
-## 03.08 - Predicting Housing Prices
+## 03.08 - Predict Housing Prices

+(much of the video focused on introducing Keras)

+The tf.data API makes it possible to handle large amounts of data, read from different data formats, and perform complex transformations.
+Most machine learning performance is heavily dependent on the representation of the feature vector.
+As a result, much of the actual effort in deploying machine learning algorithms goes into the design of preprocessing pipelines and data transformations.

+Often you don't want to feed a number directly into the model, but instead split its value into different categories based on numerical ranges.
+Consider our raw data that represents a home's age.
+Instead of representing the house age as a numeric column, we could split the home age into several buckets using the bucketized column.
+Notice the one-hot values below describe which age range each row matches.

+Combining features into a single feature, better known as feature crosses, enables a model to learn separate weights for each combination of features.

 ## 03.09 - Estimate Taxi Fare

+(much of the video focused on introducing Keras)

+Our next machine-learning problem is to predict taxi fare price in New York City using Keras.

+The functional API in Keras is an alternative way of creating models that offers a lot more flexibility, including creating more complex models.

 ## 03.10 - Temporal & Geo-Location Features

 ## 03.10 - Lab:  Performing Basic Feature Engg. in Keras
 ## 03.10 - Quiz